 Yesterday it was my turn to speak up.
 On my way to class, I saw a fine young man dressed well with a nice pair of shoes.
 Whoosh!
 While he passed by few steps away, I looked back, called him, and said “I love your shoes”.
 He smiled and it meant a lot to me.
 I shouldn’t have kept quiet and I am glad I didn’t.

 Appreciating people goes a long way to help both parties (the appreciator or appreciated).
 One way you appreciate people is through your words.
 Thank God it’s free.
-Don’t be proud that you ignore what you admire.
+Don’t be proud, that you now ignore what you admire.
 Little did you know that you call into your life those wonderful things you appreciate.
 Appreciating things irrespective of their forms helps your heart and gives it a right shape.

 Colossians 4:6 TPTLet every word you speak be drenched with grace and tempered with truth and clarity.
 For then you will be prepared to give a respectful answer to anyone who asks about your faith.